Profile production applications in Azure with Application Insights Profiler

 |Azure Service Fabric||Yes||Yes||No|

-If you've enabled Profiler but aren't seeing traces, check our Troubleshooting guide.
+If you've enabled Profiler but aren't seeing traces, see the Troubleshooting guide.

 - Data retention: The default data retention period is five days.